compgenomicslab/TreeProfiler/README.md

 ```

 *if bool value is 1 or 0, treeprofiler will infer it as numerical data, hence we determine it as boolean value by using `--bool_prop` arguments

+### Basic options of visualizing layouts
+Selected properties of tree will be visualized at the aligned panel alongside with the tree, here is some basic parameters for layouts.
+- `--column_width` column width of each property in layout. [default: 20].
+- `--barplot_width` width of total scale of barplot layout.[default: 200]
+- `--padding_x` customize horizontal column padding distance of each
+layout.[default: 1]
+- `--padding_y` customize vertical padding distance of each layout.[default: 0]

 ### Layouts for categorical data
 Users can add the following flag to activate layouts for categorical data